astrokenhayden/astrokenhayden/README.md

 - 👋 Hi, I’m @astrokenhayden
-- 🌱 I’m currently learning Java, and just anything I find online that I don't know about.
-It's probably my worst habit.
-If someone tells me about something, I am looking it up and how to use it later that day.
-- 📫 Contact me at @astrokenhayden on Instagram or astrokenfeedback@gmail.com

 <!---
 astrokenhayden/astrokenhayden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.